 So it was in 1956, before Charles Fraser would build his fortune at Sea Pines, before Hilton Head Island would gain fame for its beaches, golf and resorts, Norris and his family set up a shingle on the island’s South End.
 There was no bridge at that time, so Richardson had all the materials to build his first venture, Forest Beach Market, shipped in by barge.
 It was the first grocery store on Hilton Head Island, and its first customer was Charles Fraser.

-As island pioneers, the Richardsons carry a great deal of respect for Hilton Head Island’s community, and as such, they have given back on so many levels.
+As island pioneers, the Richardson’s carry a great deal of respect for Hilton Head Island’s community, and as such, they have given back on so many levels.
 JR has spent countless hours volunteering his time to help build Hilton Head Island, serving on local and regional boards dedicated to everything from public art to architectural review.
-He is also playing a hand in the island’s future through his work with Mayor’s Vision 2025 Task Force for the Future of Hilton Head and The Sea Pines Strategic Planning for the Future Committee.
-His wife Leslie is extremely involved with the community as well, and at any given moment you can find her giving freely of her time to numerous boards and charities.
+He has also played a hand in the island’s future through his work with Mayor’s Vision 2025 Task Force for the Future of Hilton Head and The Sea Pines Strategic Planning for the Future Committee.
+His wife, Leslie, is extremely involved with the community as well, and at any given moment you can find her giving freely of her time to numerous boards and charities.

-And Norris’ beloved Lois is still with us, enjoying the island the Richardson family was so instrumental in building and sharing freely her stories of Hilton Head Island as it was.
+And Norris’ beloved Lois lived to 102, enjoying the island the Richardson family was so instrumental in building and sharing freely her stories of Hilton Head Island as it was.

-And most important of all, 60 years later it’s still Hilton Head Island’s downtown.
+And most important of all, more than 67 years later it’s still Hilton Head Island’s downtown.